JonosGit/hsds/docs/docker_install_azure.md

     export BUCKET_NAME=hsds.test                   # set to the name of the container you will be using export HSDS_ENDPOINT=http://hsds.hdf.test      # Set to the DNS name of the VM.
 Use https protocal if SSL is desired export HDF5_SAMPLE_BUCKET=""
+    export AWS_ACCESS_KEY_ID=1234567890            # use the OpenIO AWS_ACCESS_KEY
+    export AWS_SECRET_ACCESS_KEY=ABCDEFGHIJKL      # use the OpenIO AWS_SECRET_ACCESS_KEY
+    export AWS_REGION=us-east-1                    # for boto compatibility - for S3 set to the region the bucket is in export AWS_S3_GATEWAY=http://s3.amazonaws.com  # Use AWS endpoint for region where bucket is export HSDS_ENDPOINT=http://hsds.hdf.test    # use https protocal if SSL is desired

 Docker Setup